bluesky/bluesky/doc/source/workflow.rst

    RE(c)

+It worked, but we could use a little more feedback.

 To see a live-updating table during collection, we'll add a :doc:`subscription <callbacks>`.
 (Don't worry, you don't have to type this every time.
 You can make it happen automatically at startup.)